Who could Celtic face in the ‘bigger and better’ Champions League?

 Celtic faced Sparta Prague in the Europa League in 2020/21 losing 4-1 home and away in a miserable campaign but would be hopeful they are in a stronger position now and could be a much tougher opponent for the Czech champions.

 Slovan Bratislava scored two late goals to defeat Danish champions Midtjylland 3-2 on Wednesay night (4-3 on aggregate).
 Croatian attacking midfielder Marko Tolić was the star man with a brace.
-The side is managed by Vladimír Weiss, whose son (also named Vladimír Weiss) played for Rangers in the 2010-11 season on loan from Manchester City.
+The Slovakian side is managed by Vladimír Weiss and the playing squad includes his son (Vladimír Weiss Junior), who played for Rangers in the 2010-11 season on loan from Manchester City.

 Champions League seeding pots